-As it is known, COVID-19 pandemic damages not only the people’s life and health, at the same time it affects seriously economics of states.
+As it is known, the COVID-19 pandemic damages not only the people’s life and health, at the same time it affects seriously economics of states.
 Central Asia is one of the pandemic-affected regions regarding micro and macroeconomics.

 Central Asian countries could be divided into two groups in terms of economic income and opportunities.

 The first group covers energy-rich countries like Kazakhstan, Turkmenistan, and Uzbekistan.
 GDP, population number, and natural resources of these countries are much higher than in other groups.
 The second group embraces countries with limited natural resources like Kyrgyzstan and Tajikistan.

 Despite the sharp economic differences between the Central Asian states, the pandemic has made serious problems in the economies of all countries in the region.
 Pandemic generated a small crisis in the production network, agriculture, tourism, trade, industry, energy, and other sectors.
 One of the main reasons for the economic decline is being a neighbor with China, the epicenter of the virus, and being a partner with Europe the most widespread region.

 The existence of weak economy compels a huge part of the people to work abroad as a migrant.
 Economic decline generated by the virus reduced the remittances when other countries like Russia, Ukraine, and Poland went for lockdown and these remittances are important for the Central Asian economy.

 In the time of the pandemic, Central Asian states’ economy suffers from stagnation in Russia and China, which they are economically dependent.
 This situation poses new risks for economically problematic countries like Kyrgyzstan.